Pranshu244/Urban-Flooding-Hydrology-Engine/Model-Training/README.md

 ## Dataset Preparation and Uploads

-This project uses geospatial datasets extracted using Google Earth Engine.
+This project uses geospatial datasets generated using Google Earth Engine.

-Due to GitHub file size limitations, the dataset is not stored directly in the repository.
+Due to GitHub file size limitations, the datasets are not stored directly in this repository.

-To generate the dataset:
+### Steps to Generate the Dataset

-1. Sign up for Google Earth Engine.
+1. Create an account on Google Earth Engine.
 2. Authenticate Earth Engine in Python and connect your project.
 3. Run the notebook:

    data_preperation/Hydrology_Engine_GIS_Data_Preparation.ipynb

-4. To get delhi_wards.kml view this folder:
+4. For the Delhi wards boundary file, refer to:

    Frontend/assets/delhi_wards.kml

-This will export the required GeoTIFF files to your drive and generate the training dataset automatically.
+Running the notebook will automatically export the required GeoTIFF files to your drive and generate the dataset used for model training.